 2 tbsp honey

-Heat 1 teaspoon oil in a saute pan over medium/low heat; add onions and carmelize, cook until dark brown.
-Stir every two minutes, until color starts to form (see photo); then, stir every minute until dark brown (see photo below).
+Heat 1 teaspoon oil in a frying pan over medium heat, until a small piece of onion sizzles in pan; lower heat to med/low; add the rest of onions and caramelize-cook until dark brown.
+Stir every two minutes, until color starts to form (see photo); then, stir every minute until dark brown.
 Be sure to watch carefully, while going to next steps.

-- Place 2 teaspoon oil in large frying pan, over medium temperature; test for readiness by putting a small piece of meat in hot oil; the temperature is right when it sizzles or “jumps”.
-Add rest of turkey; salt and pepper heavily, before browning; set aside in a bowl when cooked; save pan for cooking vegetables.
+- Place 2 teaspoon oil in large saute pan, over medium temperature; test for readiness by putting a small piece of meat in hot oil; the temperature is right when it sizzles or “jumps”.
+Add rest of turkey; salt and pepper heavily, before browning.
+Set aside in a bowl when cooked; save pan for cooking vegetables.

-- Meantime spray carrots and kale with produce spray (a mixture of 97% distilled white vinegar and 3% hydrogen peroxide is a cheap and effective cleaning solution); let sit three minutes; rinse well in a sink full of water three times.
+- Meantime spray carrots and kale with produce spray (a mixture of 97% distilled white vinegar and 3% hydrogen peroxide is a safe, cheap, and effective cleaning solution).
+Let sit three minutes; rinse well in a sink full of water three times.

-- Cut stems out of wet kale; may chop into small bite-size pieces by hand, or better yet prepare it with a food processor by using the straight-edged, chopping attachment.
-(This is the large, round disk that fits onto the provided “stem”; place this tall, assembled cutting disk in the food processor where you normally put the smaller blade; see above photo.)
+- May cut stems out of wet kale and chop into small bite-size pieces by hand-this is time-consuming.
+Better yet prepare it with a food processor by using the straight-edged, chopping attachment.
+(This is the large, round disk that fits onto the provided “stem”; place this tall, assembled cutting disk in the food processor where you normally put the smaller blade; see photo at top of recipe.)
+If using a food processor, it is not necessary to cut stems out, but be sure to carefully pick out pieces of stems, after processing.
 Set aside chopped kale.